collinksmith/naturebox-relay-playground/README.md

 Any changes you make to files in the `js/` directory will cause the server to automatically rebuild the app and refresh your browser.

+## Using

+To use, you'll need to start both this server and the [graphql server](https://github.com/collinksmith/naturebox-graphql-server).

+There is one route set up, showing a product name and its reviews.
+You need to provide the provide product id in the url params, like so: `localhost:4000?id=437`.